KrylixZA/DevOps-Templates/build-scripts/mysql-pack/README.md

-# .NET Core
+# MySQL pack
-This directory contains the necessary steps to setup automatic build & publishing of your build artifacts, including coverage reports, etc.
+This directory contains the necessary steps to setup automatic packing of MySQL scripts into a deployable nuget package.

 # Steps
 1. Create a reposity and initialize it with a `azure-pipelines.yml` file at the root-level of your repository.